Vietnam Veterans Memorial Fund: History

 The Memorial was established by the Vietnam Veterans Memorial Fund, Inc. (VVMF), the nonprofit organization incorporated on April 27, 1979.
+By the time of the memorial's 1982 dedication, VVMF's leadership included Jan C. Scruggs as president, Robert A. Carter as executive vice president, Robert W. Doubek as project director, and Sandie Fauriol as director of the National Salute to Vietnam Veterans.

 VVMF wanted Vietnam veterans to have a tangible symbol of recognition from the American people.
 By separating the issue of the service of the individual men and women from the issue of U.S. policy in Vietnam, VVMF hoped to begin a process of national reconciliation.
 The vision of a Memorial of names flowed from the academic work at American University of Jan Scruggs about which he testified to the US Senate.
 The hope was that the Memorial of names would help surviving veterans and the nation to recover from the Vietnam War.

 Significant initial support came from U.S. Senators Charles McC.
 Mathias, Jr., (R-Md.) and John W. Warner (R-Va.).
 On November 8, 1979, Sen. Mathias introduced legislation to authorize a site of national park land for the memorial.
 The first significant financial contributions to launch the national fundraising campaign were raised by Sen. Warner.

 More than $8,000,000 was raised, all of which came from private sources.
 Corporations, foundations, unions, veterans groups and civic organizations contributed, but most importantly, more than 275,000 individual Americans donated the majority of the money needed to build the Memorial.

 On July 1, 1980, Congress authorized a site of three acres in Constitution Gardens near the Lincoln Memorial.
 In October of that year, VVMF announced a national design competition open to any U.S. citizen over 18 years of age.
 By December 29, 1981, there were 2,573 registrants, and the competition became the largest of its kind ever held in the United States.

 By the March 31, 1981, deadline, 1,421 design entries had been submitted.
 All entries were judged anonymously by a jury of eight internationally recognized artists and designers who had been selected by VVMF.
 On May 1, 1981, the jury presented its unanimous selection for first prize, which was accepted and adopted enthusiastically by VVMF.